BaltacMihai/component-ui/src/guides/Color.md

 ---
 title: Color
 guide: color
-excerpt: About colors, why we use them, how we use them, how we should and what we should do with them.
+excerpt: Colors, why we use them, how we should utilize them, and what we should do with them.
 icon: color.svg
 ---